Perfect points of abelian varieties: Introduction

-be the one representing $\AJ^{\et}_p(x)$.
-Knowing that (\ref{fundamentalsequenceintroduction}) does not split (since $\AJ_{p}$ is injective), we want to understand when and why (\ref{fundamentalsequenceintroductionetale}) splits.
-So while the information on the $p$-torsion of $A$ is encoded in the ``pure'' $p$-divisible group $A[p^{\infty}]$, the information of infinite $p$-divisibility and finite generation are encoded in ``mixed'' $p$-divisible groups.
-To prove Theorem \ref{intro injectivity etale Abel-jacobi}, we spread out $A\rightarrow K$ to an abelian scheme $\mathcal A\rightarrow X$ over some smooth connected $k$-variety $X$ with function field $K$.
-Over $X$ one can consider the category $\Fisoc(X)$ of F-isocrystals and then translate, via the fully faithful controvariant Dieudonné functor (\cite{berthelotbreenmessing2})
+be the exact sequences of $p$-divisible groups representing $\AJ_p(x)$ and $\AJ^{\et}_p(x)$.
+By the finite generation of $A(K)$, we know that first does not split and we want to understand when and why second splits.
+To do this, we spread out $A\rightarrow K$ to an abelian scheme $\mathcal A\rightarrow X$ over some smooth connected $k$-variety $X$ with function field $K$ and we consider the category $\Fisoc(X)$ of F-isocrystals and the fully faithful controvariant Dieudonn\'e functor (\cite{berthelotbreenmessing2})

-the splitting properties of (\ref{fundamentalsequenceintroduction}) and (\ref{fundamentalsequenceintroductionetale}) into analogous splitting properties of an exact sequence of F-isocrystals.
-As in \cite{ambrosidaddezio}, the advantage of doing this is that we can prove that the image via $\mathbb D:\pdiv(X)\rightarrow \Fisoc(X),$ of the sequence (\ref{fundamentalsequenceintroduction}) lies inside the much better behaved subcategory $\Foi(X)\subseteq \Fisoc(X)$ of overconvergent F-isocrystals.
-This is a consequence of the following theorem, which is the main technical result of this paper. \begin{theorem} Let $k$ be a perfect field and $X$ be a smooth connected $k$-variety.
-If $G\rightarrow X$ is smooth $X$-group scheme which is an extension of an abelian $X$-scheme by $\mathbb G_{m,X}$ then $\mathbb D(G[p^{\infty}])$ is an overconvergent F-isocrystal. \end{theorem} Since the proof of Theorem \ref{overconvergence} is rather involved and it relies on very different techniques, we refer to Section \ref{strategyover} for the strategy of its proof.
+By fully faithfulness, we translate the splitting properties of (\ref{fundamentalsequenceintroduction}) into analogous splitting properties of an exact sequence of F-isocrystals.
+As in \cite{ambrosidaddezio}, the advantage of doing this is that we can prove in Proposition \ref{overconvergence} that the image via $\mathbb D:\pdiv(X)_{\Q}\rightarrow \Fisoc(X),$ of the first sequence in (\ref{fundamentalsequenceintroduction}) lies inside the much better behaved subcategory $\Foi(X)\subseteq \Fisoc(X)$ of overconvergent F-isocrystals.